rickaa/rand/rand/content/posts/python_mamba_pip_tools.md

 When I teach Python courses I repeat the same thing over and over, *"Programming is more about searching for the correct information than knowing the syntax by heart"*.
 Well, now I'm telling that to myself too.

-Anyway, getting back to what we were doing, I need to find a way to automate this.
+Anyway, getting back to what we were doing, we need to find a way to automate this.
 We know that `pip-compile` kind of works, we are just missing `+cpu` at the end of each dependency, why don't we use python again?

 ```python
 # cpu_fixer.py